Cell Phones

 • Pre-Paid Plan: You can go with pre-paid phones where you pay for your minutes ahead of time and re-charge the phone when you run out of minutes.
 This is a no contract option.

 • Contract Plan: Most large cell phone providers (ATT, Verizon, Sprint, T-mobile) require a two year contract in which you get phones at a discounted rate.
-For instance, an iPhone costs $500 retail but if you sign a 2 year contract with AT&T, they will charge you only $200 for the iPhone.

 • Month to Month Plan (No Contract): certain cell phone companies like Cricket do not have a contract and you can pay month to month.